Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Market Data Validation

 \subsection{Universe Selection}

-The data filtering procedure largely follows Ref.~\cite{bongiorno2025end}.
-Our objective is to construct a time-varying investable universe that enforces (i) stable short-term liquidity and (ii) sufficiently long and homogeneous trading histories, while aiming to mitigate lookahead biases in the selection process.

-The dataset comprises all NYSE- and NASDAQ-listed equities from January 1, 1990, to December 31, 2024, including ADRs, and excludes ETFs, funds, and non-operating vehicles.
+The data filtering procedure follows \textcite{bongiorno2025end}.
+The dataset comprises NYSE- and NASDAQ-listed equities from January 1, 1990 to December 31, 2024, including ADRs, and excludes ETFs, funds, and non-operating vehicles.
 Only common shares are retained.
-To avoid the main source of look-ahead bias, the eligible universe on each day $t$ is determined using information available strictly prior to $t$, and any stock that will be delisted within the subsequent $\Delta t_{\text{out}} = 240$ trading days is excluded.
-While this screening necessarily introduces a mild survivorship bias, our objective is to assess cross-covariance estimation and forecasting accuracy rather than to backtest a tradable investment strategy; accordingly, we expect its impact on our conclusions to be limited.
-See Appendix \ref{app:delisting} for a discussion of the alternatives.

-Each candidate stock must exhibit a stable trading history over the full five-year lookback window.
-In particular, within every rolling one-year subwindow, the stock must participate in the closing auction on at least $95\%$ of trading days.
-This removes securities with fragmented price histories arising from recent IPOs, prolonged suspensions, ticker changes, or other corporate events.
-Additional liquidity requirements are imposed on the most recent $5\text{--}220$ days: the closing auction must execute each day, daily traded volume must exceed $1\%$ of both shares outstanding and market capitalization, the prior-day share price must satisfy $(10 \leq p_{t-1} \leq 2000)$ USD, and the number of shares outstanding must exceed $5$ million.
-These constraints prevent the inclusion of illiquid or distressed securities that would lead to unstable cross-covariance estimates.

-To avoid degeneracies in the covariance matrices, we remove stocks with almost zero short-term variance.
-Such cases, typically acquisition targets trading near their offer price, flatten the volatility structure and collapse multivariate optimization problems into trivial univariate ones.
-We eliminate all securities whose log-standard-deviation falls below $1.5$ IQRs of the cross-sectional distribution, computed over both $5$- and $20$-day windows.
-We also retain only one share class per issuer (selecting the class with the highest market capitalization) and remove the lower-cap member of any pair with in-sample correlation greater than $0.95$.

-After applying all filters, the remaining stocks are ranked by market capitalization, and the top $1000$ are selected each trading day.
-The universe size is therefore fixed at $1000$, though membership naturally changes over time, particularly near the lower tail of the size distribution.
-The final panel spans $1995-2024$, comprising roughly $2.7$ million stock–day observations and approximately $4,000$ unique securities.
+The eligible universe on each day is determined using information available strictly prior to that day, and securities that will be delisted within the subsequent $\Delta t_{\mathrm{out}}=240$ trading days are excluded in the MSE experiment.
+Each stock must have a stable five-year trading history; within every rolling one-year subwindow, it must participate in the closing auction on at least $95\%$ of trading days.
+Additional liquidity filters require closing-auction execution, sufficient traded volume relative to shares outstanding and market capitalization, price between 10 and 2000 USD, and at least 5 million shares outstanding.
+We also remove near-zero variance stocks, retain only one share class per issuer, and remove the lower-capitalization member of pairs with in-sample correlation above $0.95$.
+After filtering, the top 1000 stocks by market capitalization are retained each day.
+The final panel spans 1995--2024, after the five-year lookback requirement.